6G-SANDBOX/TNLCM/docs/README.md

 gunicorn -c conf/gunicorn_conf.py
 ```

-A Swagger UI will be available at the url http://tnlcm-backend-ip:5000 where the API with the endpoints can be seen.
+A Swagger UI will be available at the url http://tnlcm-backend-ip:5000 where the API with the endpoints exposed.

 ## 📚 Documentation